lagom/lagom/docs/manual/common/concepts/ScalableDeployment.md

 <!---The following diagram shows a typical Lagom deployment. (see slide) -->

-While you can deploy on the appropriate technology of your choice, Lagom supports Production Suite out-of-the-box.
-Lightbend Production Suite is a perfect match for Lagom, as it provides the following features:
+While you can deploy on the appropriate technology of your choice, Lagom supports [Lightbend Enterprise Suite](https://www.lightbend.com/platform/production) out-of-the-box.
+Enterprise Suite is a perfect match for Lagom, as it provides the following features:

 * A way to manage configuration separately from packaged artifacts.
 * Consolidated logging across many nodes.